MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 If you have upgraded the CDS and your environment creation is still having issues, please contact support.

-> [!NOTE]
+> [!IMPORTANT]
+> - We intend to discontinue the support for legacy version of CDS on April 15, 2019.
-> Ensure that you upgrade the CDS in your default environment only.
+> - Ensure that you upgrade the CDS in your default environment only.

 ## Environment permission failure